 (Concerto for piano no. 2 opening movement (1948) Agi Brand-Setterl (piano) Munich Philharmonic (1950) conductor Fritz Rieger)

-A striking condition of the agreement is that under no circumstance was Hans Winterberg to be referred to as a ‘Jewish composer’.
-In addition to barring any mention of Winterberg as a Jew, he could not be performed in future unless specifically featured as a ‘Sudeten-German’ composer.
-The agreement between Christoph Winterberg and the SMI becomes progressively more and more disturbing: the SMI is not allowed so much as to acknowledge the existence of the Hans Winterberg estate, let alone its housing with the SMI.
-There is to be no index of works or any index of the estate in its entirety, which we must assume means no list of correspondence, broadcast information, publishing contracts, commissioning contracts and so on.
-That the estate was in the possession of the SMI was not to be made known until January 1st 2031.
-Any and all inquiries regarding living relatives were to be – ‘without exception’ – answered ‘in the negative’.
+For those unable to read the German, the following was agreed between the SMI and Christoph Winterberg: the SMI is not allowed to acknowledge the existence of the Hans Winterberg estate, let alone its housing with the SMI.
+There is to be no index of works or any index of the estate in its entirety.
+The fact that the estate was in the possession of the SMI was not to be made known until January 1st 2031.
+Any and all inquiries regarding living relatives were to be – “without exception” – answered “in the negative”.

 (Quartet 1936-1942; 1st Mov.
 Köckert Quartet 1951)